Weeki Wachee - City of Mermaids

 After every show, families line up to pose with a Mermaid, before heading off to Weeki Wachee's low-key Birds of Prey show, petting zoo, and jungle cruise.
 Our photo op mermaid waits for the crowd to move out of sight before slipping back into the

 Yup, the Mermaid life ain't bad.
-They have only two natural enemies: thunderstorms, and the alligators that occasionally slip into the spring.
-Amorous dad 'n' grads are kept safely behind thick glass.
+They have only two natural enemies: thunderstorms, and the water moccasins that occasionally slip into the spring (Alligators, they say, are not very dangerous).

 Weeki Wachee Springs was threatened with closure in the early 2000s, but in November 2008 it became an official Florida State Park.
 The state, to its credit, has preserved and continued to stage the mermaid show for the public, with a permanent staff of around 15 mermaids and five mermen.